Rescue 1122 Timely Response Saves One Year Old Pulseless Baby - UrduPoint

 Rescue 1122 Timely Response Saves One Year Old Pulseless Baby

-RAWALPINDI, Sep 2 (UrduPoint / Pakistan Point News - 2nd Sep, 2022 ) :The Rescue 1122 on Friday successfully saved the life of one year old baby boy in critical condition while promptly responding to an emergency call for help and ambulance service.
+RAWALPINDI, (UrduPoint / Pakistan Point News - 4th Sep, 2022 ) :The Rescue 1122 successfully saved the life of one year old baby boy in critical condition while promptly responding to an emergency call for help and ambulance service.

 The parents of the child lacked information about the concerned healthcare facility and that's why went to that hospital.
 However, the MH provided necessary first aid to the child and referred him to a public hospital for further treatment, he added.